microsoft/TypeScript-Handbook/pages/tutorials/React.md

 Finally, we're ready to call `connect`.
 `connect` will first take `mapStateToProps` and `mapDispatchToProps`, and then return another function that we can use to wrap our component.
-Our resulting container is just:
+Our resulting container is defined with the following line of code:

 ```ts
 export default connect(mapStateToProps, mapDispatchToProps)(Hello);